Skip to Content

 The design of an ETL process is one of the most difficult tasks, but it can be easier when administrators speak to stakeholders and ensure that business rules are included.
 Redesigning and refactoring an ETL design can delay deployment and add unnecessary overhead.
 Document all business rules so that every case can be included in an ETL design to avoid excessive rewrites.

 Keep various ETL processes separated and independent of each other.
 This solution ensures that the entire ETL process does not fail if one component fails.
 For example, if an external API crashes, the extraction of data from all other sources still completes until the API is available again.
 It’s also possible to create multiple ETL schedules if necessary.
-If you work with multiple cloud platforms, Pure Storage cloud storage supports AWS, Azure, GCP, and other major platforms.
+If you work with multiple cloud platforms, Everpure cloud storage supports AWS, Azure, GCP, and other major platforms.

 ETL vs. ELT